 While it doesn’t have a digital temperature screen, it does have a dial on the front with temperature markings around the edges that still let you pick a specific temperature, and those markings make it clear which temperatures are suitable for commercial use, residential use and basic water needs like washing your hands.

 A small light beneath this knob changes colors to reflect when the water heater has power, which causes this light to blink rapidly, when it’s in standby mode but still has power and when the heating unit is completely off.

 Another option from the same manufacturer is the Stiebel Eltron Tempra 20, which is a hot water heated designed to provide enough hot water for every room in your house as well as every user.

-Whether you want the scalding hot water associated with commercial use, water hot enough for your daily shower or warmer water for doing dishes and washing your hands, this water heater will let you pick the right temperature setting, and it even included a sticker around the control knob that shows you which temperature is best for each application.
+Whether you want the scalding hot water associated with commercial use, water hot enough for your daily shower or warmer water for doing dishes and washing your hands, this heating unit will let you pick the right temperature setting, and it even included a sticker around the control knob that shows you which temperature is perfect for each application.

 The power light will turn bright red when the water heater has power and fade to a dull red color when it does not have power.

 Installation of this model is easy because it does not require any vents and comes with connections already attached to the bottom for hooking up to the water lines.

 You can adjust the flow rate of the water heater based on what you need to use it for too, and it has a flow range of 0.58 to 4.5 gallons of water per minute.
 It requires a circuit breaker of just two times 50 amps to run.

 SioGreen designed this IR8000 for those who wanted a more powerful commercial hot water heater that they could use in their homes because it packs all the top features of commercial models into a heating unit designed for residential use.